rgrannell1/kea/README.md

 })
 ```

-You could also create this collection using collection-comprehensions; syntax sugar for creating
-new collections by filtering, joining & transforming existing collections.
+The same collection could be made with collection-comprehensions; syntax sugar for creating new collections by filtering, joining & transforming existing collections.

 ```splus
 xList[ list(l, toupper(l)), l <- letters ]